covcom/300CEM/Week_03_XML_and_Gradle/README.md

     ![emptylist](.md_images/emptylist.png)

 The app you just created contains several bugs:

-    1. You probably have noticed that as you move to text boxs towards bottom of the screen, they appear behind the keyboard.
-How do we resolve this using technqiues you have just learned?
+* You probably have noticed that as you move to text boxes towards the bottom of the screen, they appear behind the keyboard.
+How do we resolve these using techniques you have just learned?

-    2. The reason that you need to fill all text fields is that if you don't the app will crash.
+* The reason that you need to fill all text fields is that if you don't the app will crash.
 What can we do to get around this?

-    3. If you continuously press 'add' button you'll see in the ouput window the list gets longer, but the serial number remains the same.
+* If you continuously press 'add' button you'll see in the output window the list gets longer, but the serial number remains the same.
 Why?

 ## Lab 2 Gradle